NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     utilities.
 This provides the best possible input to the stereo pipeline and yields the best stereo matching results.

+skip-image-normalization
+    Skip the step of normalizing the values of input images and removing nodata-pixels.
+Create instead symbolic links to original images.
+This is a speedup option for mapprojected input images.

 nodata-value (default = none)
     Pixels with values less than or equal to this number are treated as no-data.
 This overrides the nodata values from input images.